hlovatt/tag2ver/README.md

   * Similarly ``setup``, e.g. ``version='0.0.0'`` (must have a valid version though).

-  * Since ``setup`` must contain a valid version the smallest version that can be in PyPi is ``0.0.1`` (since version in ``setup`` must be increased).
+  * Since ``setup`` must contain a valid version the smallest version that can be in PyPI is ``0.0.1`` (since version in ``setup`` must be increased).
 In practice this isn't a problem since much development happens before ready for PyPI and therefore version already ``>0.0.0``.